nrwl/nx/docs/nx-cloud/reference/launch-templates.md

 ### `launch-templates.<template-name>.init-steps[*].uses`

-Use a predefined step file in your `init-steps`.
+When defined, specifies an existing step file to be used. **Cannot be used when `script` is also defined**

 You can find the [list of Nx Cloud reusable steps here](https://github.com/nrwl/nx-cloud-workflows/tree/main/workflow-steps).